-3. Working at Home - general rules
+4. Hybrid Working - general rules

-- 3.1We reserve the right to terminate any full-time home working or hybrid office/homeworking arrangements, for example when more office capacity is available, or Government restrictions dictate, subject to reasonable notice. - 3.2 You will be subject to the same performance measures, processes and objectives that would apply if you worked in the office. - 3.3 Your line manager will remain responsible for supervising you, will regularly review your homeworking arrangements and take steps to address any perceived problems.
-They will ensure that you are kept up to date with circulars and information relevant to your work. - 3.4 You agree to attend the office or other reasonable location for meetings, training courses or other events that cannot be run virtually. - 3.5 You understand that when you do attend the office, you may not be able to sit at your normal desk. - 3.6 Employees working at home are covered by GRAHAM Employer's Liability Insurance and Public Liability Insurance providing the rules of this policy have been followed.
+- 3.1 We reserve the right to terminate or alter any hybrid arrangements, for example when Government restrictions dictate or business needs dictate, subject to reasonable notice. - 3.2 Employees will be subject to the same performance measures, processes and objectives that would apply if they worked full-time in the office. - 3.3 Line Managers will remain responsible for supervising employees, will regularly review hybrid working arrangements and take steps to address any perceived problems.
+They will ensure that employees are kept up to date with circulars and information relevant to their work. - 3.4 Employees agree to attend the office or other reasonable location for meetings, training courses or other events that cannot be run virtually on days where they would normally work at home. - 3.5 Employees understand that when they do attend the office, they may not be able to sit at their normal desk. - 3.6 Employees working at home are covered by GRAHAM Employer's Liability Insurance and Public Liability Insurance providing the rules of this policy have been followed. - 3.7 It is the employee's responsibility to assess the personal implications of home-based work with respect to household insurance. - 3.8 Homeworking cannot be in a public place eg a library or café. - 3.9 Where an employee who otherwise would be able to work from home as part of a hybrid pattern is not able to do so because of a disability or other health condition, they should discuss with their Line Manager as to whether reasonable adjustments may be made. - 3.10 Whilst home working, employees must take responsibility for their work.
+The system is reliant on there being trust between managers and employees.
+This is so fundamental that any breach of trust will be treated very seriously and may be regarded as misconduct up to and including gross misconduct.
+Appropriate action may follow under the Disciplinary Policy.